sa-tre/satre-specification/docs/source/pillars/computing_technology.md

   - Optional
 * - A TRE could integrate with cloud-native managed services.
   - For example, TREs that make use of Spark for large-scale data analytics may also want to use Databricks for automated cluster management.
+    Other examples could include cloud machine-learning platforms such as SageMaker (AWS) or Azure Machine Learning.
   - Optional
 ```